filecoin-project/curio/documentation/en/configuration/default-curio-configuration.md

       #InsertConcurrency = 8

     [Market.StorageMarketConfig.IPNI]
-      # Enable set whether to enable indexing announcement to the network and expose endpoints that
+      # Disable set whether to disable indexing announcement to the network and expose endpoints that
       # allow indexer nodes to process announcements.
-Enabled by default.
+Default: False
       #
       # type: bool
-      #Enable = true
+      #Disable = false

-      # TopicName sets the topic name on which the changes to the advertised content are announced.
+      # EntriesCacheCapacity sets the maximum capacity to use for caching the indexing advertisement
-      # If not explicitly specified, the topic name is automatically inferred from the network name
-      # in following format: '/indexer/ingest/<network-name>'
-      # Defaults to empty, which implies the topic name is inferred from network name.
+      # entries.
+Defaults to 4096 if not specified.
+The cache is evicted using LRU policy.
+The
+      # maximum storage used by the cache is a factor of EntriesCacheCapacity, EntriesChunkSize(16384) and
+      # the length of multihashes being advertised.
+For example, advertising 128-bit long multihashes
+      # with the default EntriesCacheCapacity, and EntriesChunkSize(16384) means the cache size can grow to
+      # 1GiB when full.
       #
-      # type: string
+      # type: int
-      #TopicName = ""
+      #EntriesCacheCapacity = 4096

       # The network indexer host that the web UI should link to for published announcements
+      # TODO: should we use this for checking published heas before publishing?
+Later commit
       #
       # type: string
       #WebHost = "https://cid.contact"